Shaher-11/Academy/README.md

 ![screenshot](./assets/project.png)

-Academy website for web development and programming courses
+Academy website for web development and programming courses this is the capstone project of the html and css module, The project build upon a design provided by Cindy Shin and has been personalized to align with the business vision.

 ## Built With